anibalsande/Group5-UDC-Seneca/README.md

 <details>
     <summary>Is the LRM App hard to use?</summary>
     No. The LRM App has an easy-to-use graphical interface and guides you through the entire data analysis and prediction process, including

-        - uploading your dataset from common formats like .CSV, Excel, and SQLite and addressing incomplete information
+    uploading your dataset
+    addressing incomplete information
-        - focusing on the datapoints from your dataset that are important to you
+    selecting datapoints to focus on
-        - building a visual model and a graph of the data
+    building a visual model and graph
-        - displaying the mathematical formula and the expected accuracy of predictions
+    displaying the mathematical formula and expected accuracy
-        - making predictions upon receiving new datapoints.
+    and updating predictions upon receiving new datapoints.

     The LRM App also lets you save and reload your models quickly, making it indispensable for your research needs.
 </details>

 ## 2. System requirements